sebasmonia/tfsmacs/README.md

      (global-set-key  "\C-ct+" 'tfs-add)
 ```

-## Some notes about the commands
+## Manual

+All commands have pretty self-explanatory names.
+There are a few special modes for pending changes and history described below.

 ### Target selection

 Some commands alter their behaviour depending on the context:

-* If you specify a filename, it is used
+* If you specify a filename, it is used.
 * When called from a `dired` buffer, the marked files are used.
 If none are
 marked the file at point is used.
-  * For some commands, only one file can be marked, otherwise an error is
+  * For some commands, only one file or two files can be marked, otherwise an error is
 raised
 * The filename of the current buffer, if visiting a file
 * When none of the above work, prompt for a file